flutter/website/technical-overview.md

             hot reload)
         *   Fix crashes and continue debugging from where the app left off
 *   Create beautiful, highly-customized user experiences
-    *   Benefit from a rich set of Material Design and Cupertino (Apple-flavor) widgets built using Flutter's own framework
+    *   Benefit from a rich set of Material Design and Cupertino (iOS-flavor) widgets built using Flutter's own framework
     *   Realize custom, beautiful, brand-driven designs, without the limitations of OEM widget sets